2019-2020 Emerging Chapter Grant Recipient

-In addition to the Networking Opportunities, the Mechanical Contracting Education & Research Foundation (MCERF), which is affiliated with the Mechanical Contractors Association of America (MCAA), provides funding through grants to help chapters cover the costs of projects, their participation in the Student Chapter Competition, field trips, travel to the Summit and the MCAA National Convention, and Student Scholarships.
+In addition to networking opportunities, the Mechanical Contracting Education & Research Foundation (MCERF), affiliated with the Mechanical Contractors Association of America (MCAA) Great Futures, provides funding through grants to help chapters cover the cost of projects, student participation in the Student Chapter Competition, field trips, travel to the Great Futures Forum and the MCAA National Convention, and Student Scholarships.